Skip to main content

 4. Check firewall: Ensure the remote client ports are open.
 If the connection is partial, video may fail while input works.

 5. Restart the host emulator: Sometimes the virtual display hangs; a restart clears it.
-For host setup tips, see install Android emulator using remote desktop (iOS method).
+For host setup tips, see Android emulator via remote desktop on iOS.

 Fixes for Signed IPA Runtimes

 1. Reinstall with fresh signing: Certificates may be revoked, causing rendering issues.
-Follow complete guide to sideloading Android emulator IPA files on iOS.
+Follow sideload an Android emulator IPA on iOS.

 2. Check permissions: Allow display, microphone, and network access.
 Missing permissions can block rendering surfaces.